Essex County Bowling Club – A Potted History

 Lloyd Sabatini & Edward Morris won the Outdoor National Pairs Championship at Worthing.
 They both received call ups for the England National Trial following this success.

-In 2015 was a great year for the club with Edward Morris being called up once again for the National Trial and he was successful in gaining a place in the England team – playing the British Isles International Series in 2016 in Llandrindod Wells, helping England to win the title.
+In 2015 was a great year for the club with Edward Morris being called up once again for the National Trial and he was successful in gaining a place in the England team – playing the British Isles International Series in 2016 in Llandrindod Wells, helping England to win the title - defeating Wales in the final match by 1 shot.
 James Fuge was called up for the National U25 Trial and he too was successful in gaining a place in the England team.

-In 2016 Edward Morris was called up to represent England in tournaments held in Hong Kong and China.
+In 2016 Edward Morris was called up to represent England in tournaments held in Hong Kong and China in March.

 In 2016/17 John Stewart was the National Over 60’s Singles champion.

-In 2017 Sue Kemp and Ed Morris teamed up with Elaine Score and Mark Nullmyers to win the National Mixed Fours.
+In 2017 Sue Kemp and Edward Morris teamed up with Elaine Score (Springhouse BC) and Mark Nullmeyers (Wanstead Central BC) to win the National Mixed Fours.

-James Fuge, Neil Jackson and Ed Morris were in the Essex squad who lifted the Balcombe Trophy.
+James Fuge, Aaron Lyons, Neil Jackson and Edward Morris were in the Essex squad who lifted the Balcomb Trophy.